-Today, we are going to see if the 4% Rule works in Switzerland, with Swiss Stocks, or not.
+Today, we see if the 4% Rule works in Switzerland, with Swiss Stocks, or not.
 I have wanted to do this experiment for a very long time.
-Now, I got all the data I need for a full simulation!
+Now, I got all the data I need for a complete simulation!

 I have been able to obtain data up to 1924 for Swiss Stocks and Swiss Inflation.
 It was not easy since not many people are interested in the data.
 But now, it is done!
 So I could finally do the simulation!

 I know that many of my readers are waiting for this.
 And I was also waiting for these results.

 The Trinity Study introduced us to the 4% Rule.
 If you withdraw 4% of your initial portfolio every year, you can sustain your expenses for an extended period.
 You will also have to adjust your withdrawal amount based on inflation every year.